Technical Trivia on Gravity Waves

 Interferometry requires matching two waves of the laser beam, so they cancel each other and produce darkness, until the signal changes the distance causing a slight amount of light to appear.
 Accomplishing this would be impossible.
 Slight changes in motion including expansion due to temperature changes would cause constant flicker of the light.
 Stopping the flicker would be impossible due to noise motion or change in distance including temperature change beyond the ability to control or measure.

 Also needed is continuous adjustment to maintain interference while change is occurring in distance due to noise and temperature changes.
-The description said adjustments are made more than six thousand times per second.
+The description said adjustments are made at 16,384 times per second.
 If so, the signal would be removed as an adjustment, because the signal measurement was supposedly made for one second.
 In other words, the claims are nothing but made up fakery.
 As always, lies can never overcome all of the contradictions.

 Not all of the light would have to be removed through interferometry, as a signal could be detected through a small amount of background light, but all of the above problems would persist.
 It isn't the amount of background light that is the problem; it is the continuous change that is the problem.